 I’ve been asked many times by those with inflammatory bowel disease (IBD) what diet they should be on.
 One topic that is usually front and center is whether or not they should be gluten-free.
 This topic can be confusing for many people because there is so much misinformation out there.
 But let me distill it down so it’s easy to understand: here are three reasons you should be gluten or wheat-free — and they don’t always have to do directly with IBD.

 Celiac disease is an autoimmune condition in which the body attacks the lining of the small intestine when patients consume gluten -- a protein found in wheat, barley and rye.
 This causes pain, diarrhea, weight loss, headaches and joint pain, among other symptoms.
 A diagnosis of celiac disease can be made through blood testing, endoscopy and intestinal biopsy.
 Patients who have celiac disease have to completely remove gluten from their diets for the rest of their lives.
 If celiac disease goes undiagnosed, it can cause numerous other issues like vitamin and mineral deficiencies, infertility, gallbladder issues, neurological issues and other conditions.

 Wheat allergy is a fairly common food allergy, and wheat is one of the top eight foods people are most likely to be allergic to.
-When someone has an allergic reaction to wheat, the symptoms can range from swelling, itching, rash, headache, GI upset to full-blown anaphylaxis, which can be life-threatening.
+When someone has an allergic reaction to wheat, the symptoms can range from swelling, itching, rash, headache, GI upset, difficulty swallowing or heartburn to full-blown anaphylaxis, which can be life-threatening.
 While wheat allergy can be confused with celiac disease, it is not an autoimmune disease nor does it cause damage to the small intestine.
 It is a true food allergy.
 Most people with wheat allergy can also still eat foods made with barley and rye.
 Diagnosis of this allergy can be made by an allergist through blood testing or skin patch testing.

 Wheat or gluten intolerance